ansible-content-lab/aws.infrastructure_config_demos/roles/manage_transit_peered_networks/README.md

 dmz_instance_ami: ami-06640050dc3f556bb # Replace with the proper RHEL AMI for your region.
 dmz_ssh_key_name: aws-test-key # The AWS SSH key to use when configuring access to the EC2 instances on the DMZ network.
 priv_network_ssh_key_name: aws-test-key # The AWS SSH key to use when configuring access to the EC2 instances on the private network.
+ssh_key_data: lookup('file', '~/.ssh/aws-test-key.pem') # The contents of the AWS SSH private key to store on the DMZ server for access to private network servers
 ```

 #### Optional